 What you’ll bring

-- Excellent communication and project management skills, including the proven ability to manage multiple simultaneous projects
+- Organized and process-oriented with proven ability to manage multiple projects at once.

 How you’ll be successful

 - Passion for Pokémon: Develops an understanding of the Pokémon brand, the impact it has on our people, culture, business, fans, and communities, and applying that knowledge and passion to everything you do.

 - Challenging the Expected: Approaches challenges with curiosity and creativity, embracing the possibility of failure as an opportunity to learn something new, develop innovative ideas, solve complex problems and identify unique opportunities.